The Tarot Inspires You !

 • Figure on face (Triadic cards) over expressing, going to extremes.

 The PRIESTESS is quiet, thoughtful and receptive.
 Her spirituality is private, intuitive, meditative and expansive.
-She represents wisdom for she observes, contemplates, gestates and understands.
-With dignity, calm and grace, she honors ancient knowledge, sacred sexuality, and the mysteries of life.
+She represents wisdom and understanding, honors ancient knowledge, sacred sexuality, and the mysteries of life.
 Also a reference to clairvoyance and mediumship.
-(The colors of her inner and outer garments were exchanged in the past; this and other details of the card are discussed in the book,The Tarot: A Strange and Wondrous Thing.
+(The colors of her inner and outer garments were exchanged in the past); details of the cardS are discussed in the book,The Tarot: A Strange and Wondrous Thing.

 Upright: The Priestess exemplifies dignity, poise and discretion; she promotes education, high ethical standards, compassion, benevolence and generosity.
 Reversed: Her attributes are weak or absent.
 There may be indiscretion, neglect of the spiritual self.
 Desecration, humiliation.
 Unwanted sex.
 Face down: The pomegranate tree rises in importance, her skills are in full bloom.
 She shows her book to someone below—something to know and remember.
 A prophesy or revelation.
 Tilted right: She upholds ancient wisdom and is dedicated to high principles.
 Lying down may mean health problems or needing rest.
 Too much reading in bed? ###

 The EMPRESS, feminine sovereign of the earthly realm, personifies nature’s beauty and abundance.
-She represents creativity, growth and gain.
+She is creativity, growth and gain.
 Her number, 3, is an active number usually seen as masculine, but it works for the Empress because she is the active expression of femininity—the Archetypal mother.
 She is Mother Nature.

-Upright: Harmony and abundance—a time of expansion and creativity.
-Fertility and the fullness of womanhood.
-Reversed: Disharmony, frustration, a state if want or neglect, Problems with motherhood.
-Infertility.Tilted left: Her scepter rises emphasizing her power and authority.
-Tilted right: Her shield rises in a protective / defensive posture.
-ALTERNATIVELY, the rise of her fruiting tree may tout a bountiful harvest.
-When this card is placed to the right of the Priestess card, the blossoms of the tree become fruit in a formation that describes the less well-known Gra Tree of Life.
-[Long a symbol of fertility, the pomegranate tree does not appear in early Tarots; it was a 20th century addition to the Priestess card of the Rider Waite-Smith deck.
+When this card is placed to the right of the Priestess card, the blossoms become fruit in a formation that describes the less well-known Gra Tree of Life.
+[The pomegranate tree, long a symbol of fertility, does not appear in early Tarots; it was a 20th century addition to the Priestess card of the Rider Waite-Smith deck.
 It is here as a nod to that deck, because it and the entire English tradition is an important part of the Tarot Legacy.
-Here the tree is in the foreground rather than on the veil behind the Priestess.] ###
+Here, the* tree is in the foreground rather than on the veil behind the Priestess.]

-The LOVERS is the card of CHOICE, especially choice related to love and commitment, but also choice of a partner, a school, a career, a particular behavior or even a choice between virtue and vice.
+The LOVERS is the card of CHOICE, especially choice related to love and commitment, but also choice of a partner, school, a career, a particular behavior or even a choice between virtue and vice.
 The card may show an ancient marriage with a woman officiating.
 Other interpretations are: a young man introducing his intended to his mother, a girl introducing the man to her mother, a matchmaker making a match.

 Upright: Love, commitment, any choice.
 A group decision or pleasant social gathering.
 Reversed: Indecision, fear of commitment, poor choice, disharmony, a pledge broken.
 Tilted left: Cupid rising brings a new love or friendship.
 A young woman is held in high regard.
 Tilted right: A mother (or virtue) is respected, her counsel and approval are sought and received.
 An auspicious beginning.
 Alternatively: a wife prevails over a young distraction.
 At worst: an overbearing mother. ###

-The Chariot shows a person in control perhaps leaving the comfort of his natal home to begin adult life.
+The CHARIOT shows a person in control perhaps leaving the comfort of his natal home to begin adult life.
 Lacking reigns, he controls his emotions (blue horse) and instinctive desires (clay horse) through the strength of his will.
 Alternatively, this may be a triumphal chariot celebrating victory.

 Upright: Emancipation, charting one’s own course.
 A triumph—power, strength, heroism.
 Reversed: A sudden turn of events.
 Loss of control.
 Accident.
 Tilted left: Falling on one’s face due to overreach or distraction — perhaps by the card below.
 Tilted right: Insecurity due to personal history.
 Release self-doubt. ###

 The JUSTICE is both the agent and the principle of justice.
 There is no blindfold, no application of the letter of the law at the expense of the spirit of the law.
 Her right hand holds the sword of punishment, her left the scales of balance and mercy.
-Thoughtful analysis and careful deliberation.

-Upright: Judging/being judged.
+Upright: Thoughtful analysis and careful deliberation.
+Judging/being judged.
 One’s conscience.
 The law / legal proceedings.
 Calm, poise, integrity.
 Reversed: Compromised proceedings, injustice, lawlessness.
 In this, the law does not protect you.
 Tilted left: Innocence (daisies / white stone), mercy or pardon.
 Justice delayed.
 Out-of-court settlement.
 Tilted right: Sword up, unfavorable judgement, punishment.
 Warns against unjust behavior. ###

 The HERMIT is elderly; a time of gratitude and circumspection.
 Leaning on the staff of tradition, he lights the way for others.
 His light also reveals past mistakes.
 Will he mentor for spiritual growth and positive change or lead us to repeat past mistakes?